Sorry Not Sorry (Demi Lovato song): Commercial performance

-"Sorry Not Sorry" debuted on the US Billboard Hot 100 chart at number 52 on the chart dated July 29, 2017, three days following its release.
-It sold 42,000 copies in the country and entered the Digital Song Sales chart at number nine.
-After its first full week of tracking it ascended to number 23 with another 43,000 downloads sold, allowing the song to rise to number six on the Digital Song Sales chart.
-The track fluctuated inside the top thirty over the next four weeks, before entering the top twenty at number 18 in the week dated September 9, 2017.
-It would spend another four weeks oscillating in the top twenty before entering the top ten at number 10 on the chart dated October 14, 2017, marking Lovato's first top ten single since Heart Attack in April 2013.
-The following week it rose to number eight, surpassing This Is Me to become Lovato's highest-peaking single in the country thus far.
-It eventually peaked at number six on the chart dated November 11, 2017, and spent seven non-consecutive weeks in the top ten and 36 weeks on the chart in total; it marked Lovato's longest-charting song in the US overtaking Give Your Heart a Break which spent 32 weeks on the chart in 2012.
+In the United States, "Sorry Not Sorry" debuted on the Billboard Hot 100 chart at number 52 on the chart dated July 29, 2017, three days following its release.
+It sold 42,000 copies in the country and entered the US Digital Song Sales chart at number 9.
+After its first full week of tracking, the song ascended to number 23 on the Hot 100 with another 43,000 downloads sold, rising to number 6 on the Digital Song Sales chart.
+"Sorry Not Sorry" fluctuated inside the top thirty over the next four weeks, before entering the top twenty at number 18 in the week dated September 9.
+After "Sorry Not Sorry" rose to number 13 on the next week, it marked her highest-charting track since "Cool for the Summer".
+The song spent another four weeks oscillating in the top twenty before entering the top ten at number 10 on the chart dated October 14, marking Lovato's first top ten single since "Heart Attack" (2013).
+The following week, it rose to number eight, surpassing "This Is Me" to become Lovato's highest-peaking single in the country thus far.

+"Sorry Not Sorry" eventually peaked at number six on the chart dated November 11 and spent seven non-consecutive weeks in the top ten and 36 weeks on the chart in total on the Hot 100.
+It marked Lovato's longest-charting song in the US, overtaking "Give Your Heart a Break", which spent 32 weeks on the chart in 2012.
 As of August 2021, "Sorry Not Sorry" is Lovato's most-streamed song in the United States amassing 1.040 billion streams and it has since been certified seven-times platinum by the Recording Industry Association of America (RIAA) for sales and streaming units equivalent to seven million, making it her highest-selling song in the country.

-The song also enjoyed success on radio charts in the US.
-It entered the Mainstream Top 40 chart at number 35 on the week ending August 5, 2017, and later peaked at number one on the week ending November 4, 2017, becoming Lovato's second number-one on the chart.
-It also reached number five on the Dance/Mix Show Airplay chart, as well as number nine on the Adult Top 40, number 19 on the Rhythmic Airplay, and number 22 on the Adult Contemporary charts respectively; it became Lovato's highest-peaking song on both the Adult Top 40 and the Rhythmic charts.
-The track peaked at number 18 on the Canadian Hot 100, marking Lovato's sixth top twenty hit in the country, and was later certified triple platinum by Music Canada for sales and streaming units equivalent to 320,000 units.
+"Sorry Not Sorry" also entered the US Mainstream Top 40 chart at number 35 on the week ending August 5, which later peaked atop on the week ending November 4, becoming Lovato's second number-one on the chart.
+The song also reached number 5 on the Dance/Mix Show Airplay, number 9 on the Adult Top 40, number 19 on the Rhythmic Airplay, and number 22 on the Adult Contemporary charts, respectively; it became Lovato's highest-peaking song on both the Adult Top 40 and the Rhythmic charts.
+In Canada, "Sorry Not Sorry" peaked at number 18 on the Canadian Hot 100, marking Lovato's sixth top twenty hit in the country, and was later certified triple platinum by Music Canada for sales and streaming units equivalent to 320,000 units.